alicegoldfuss/blog/_posts/2016-08-04-debugging-hardware-panic.md

 #11 [ffffffff81a01ed0] cpu_idle at ffffffff81009fc6
 {% endhighlight %}

-In this case, the failure happened in driver method `intel_idle` at line offset 177.
+In this case, the failure happened in driver method `intel_idle` at offset 177.
 This is usually where you decompile the kernel code (or throw the server away and go back to sleep) but I found the code online instead.
 The `intel_idle` driver forces CPUs into the lowest activity level when not in use instead of keeping the core warm.
 It’s meant to boost energy efficiency on your hardware, but I don’t care for the performance hit.
 In this case it looked like the method had failed to store CPU state for some reason, causing the panic.
 However, the server was running now and this seemed to be a one-off machine goblin occurrence.

 Except a few hours later, when it crashed again.